ohanz/Y24CAM/ReadMe.md

 <h1>Y24, A Browser Camera App</h1>

-<p>Simple Camera App written in HTML, CSS, and Pure JavaScript which can be used to record and capture images.</p>
+<p>A Simple Hyper-Camera App written in HTML, CSS, and Pure JavaScript which can be used to record and capture images.
+Watch Out For more Updates From Ohanz@Ihype.</p>

-<h3>The Tech Stack</h3>
+<h3>The Super Tech Stack Used</h3>
 <ul>
   <li>HTML5</li>
   <li>CSS3</li>